 Dr. Ramona Wis is the Mimi Rolland Endowed Professor in the Fine Arts, Professor of Music, and Director of Choral Activities at North Central College in Naperville, Illinois.
 She conducts the Concert Choir, Chamber Singers, and North Central Chorale and teaches courses in conducting, music methods, servant leadership, and yoga practice and principles.
 Dr. Wis holds degrees from the University of Illinois, Northern Illinois University, and a PhD from Northwestern University and is an active festival conductor, clinician, writer, and public speaker.

-Dr. Wis has presented workshops and keynote addresses across the country and in Canada, including presentations for the British Columbia Music Educators Association, the International Conference of the Greenleaf Center for Servant-Leadership, Midwest Band and Orchestra Clinic, Tennessee Arts Academy, GALA Choruses, the ACDA North Central Division conference and the 2019 Illinois ACDA Fall Conference and the 2020 Illinois Music Educators Conference.
+Dr. Wis also taught in the graduate program at Northwestern University and at Northern Illinois University, and has presented workshops and keynote addresses across the country and in Canada, including presentations for the British Columbia Music Educators Association, the International Conference of the Greenleaf Center for Servant-Leadership, Midwest Band and Orchestra Clinic, Tennessee Arts Academy, GALA Choruses, the ACDA North Central Division conference, the 2019 Illinois ACDA Fall Conference, and the 2020 Illinois Music Educators Conference.

 Dr. Wis is the author of The Conductor as Leader: Principles of Leadership Applied to Life on the Podium.
 She has written for The Choral Journal, Music Educators Journal, Teaching Music and the China Europe International Business School Review and is a contributing author to Toward a Description of Musical Experience and The Musical Experience: Rethinking Music Teaching and Learning.
-Dr. Wis was the first woman President of the American Choral Directors Association in Illinois and she is the 2019 recipient of the Harold Decker award for “quality leadership and service to the art of choral music.”
+She is also a blogger for ChoralNet under "The Conductor as Yogi."